Please ensure JavaScript is enabled for purposes of website accessibility Cystinosis Treatment | Staying on PROCYSBI® (cysteamine bitartrate)

 All of the mixture should be given within 30 minutes of mixing.
 None of the mixture should be saved.
 To be sure all of the mixture has been given, pour some liquid into the bowl and swirl it around to get the remaining applesauce.
 You can use water or juice, but do not use grapefruit juice.
 Draw the liquid up into another syringe, gently swirl the syringe and flush the G-tube to be sure that none of the applesauce and microbead mixture remains.

 You're finished.
 Although there are a number of steps in the process, it becomes more natural over time.
 Be sure to clean all your equipment for your next use.
 Use this video to go through the steps whenever you need to.
-If you have any questions about giving PROCYSBI through a G-tube, see the PROCYSBI instructions for use or contact your doctor or a PAL at Horizon Therapeutics.
+If you have any questions about giving PROCYSBI through a G-tube, see the PROCYSBI instructions for use or contact your doctor or a PAL at Amgen.
 Support is always available.

 USE and IMPORTANT SAFETY INFORMATION